Moderna (NASDAQ:MRNA) Price Target Raised to $91.00

-Moderna (NASDAQ:MRNA – Get Free Report) had its price objective lifted by investment analysts at Canaccord Genuity Group from $82.00 to $91.00 in a research report issued on Friday, Benzinga reports.
-The firm currently has a “hold” rating on the stock.
-Canaccord Genuity Group’s price objective suggests a potential downside of 7.63% from the company’s current price.
+Moderna (NASDAQ:MRNA – Free Report) had its price objective increased by Canaccord Genuity Group from $82.00 to $91.00 in a research note issued to investors on Friday morning, Benzinga reports.
+The firm currently has a hold rating on the stock.

-A number of other equities analysts also recently issued reports on the company.
-JPMorgan Chase & Co. lowered their price target on Moderna from $93.00 to $90.00 and set a “neutral” rating on the stock in a research report on Friday, December 1st.
-Royal Bank of Canada reissued an “outperform” rating and set a $125.00 target price on shares of Moderna in a report on Friday, January 12th.
-Oppenheimer raised Moderna from a “market perform” rating to an “outperform” rating and set a $142.00 target price for the company in a report on Tuesday, January 2nd.
-Canaccord Genuity Group started coverage on Moderna in a report on Wednesday, November 29th.
-They set a “hold” rating and a $82.00 target price for the company.
-Finally, Deutsche Bank Aktiengesellschaft cut Moderna from a “hold” rating to a “sell” rating and reduced their target price for the company from $125.00 to $60.00 in a report on Thursday, November 2nd.
-Three research analysts have rated the stock with a sell rating, nine have issued a hold rating and five have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the stock currently has an average rating of “Hold” and an average target price of $124.49.
+MRNA has been the topic of a number of other reports.
+HSBC upgraded shares of Moderna from a reduce rating to a hold rating and dropped their price objective for the company from $89.00 to $69.00 in a research note on Friday, November 3rd.
+Oppenheimer upgraded shares of Moderna from a market perform rating to an outperform rating and set a $142.00 price objective on the stock in a research note on Tuesday, January 2nd.
+TheStreet downgraded shares of Moderna from a c rating to a d rating in a research note on Thursday, November 2nd.
+The Goldman Sachs Group lowered their target price on shares of Moderna from $269.00 to $231.00 and set a buy rating for the company in a research note on Friday, November 3rd.
+Finally, Royal Bank of Canada restated an outperform rating and issued a $125.00 target price on shares of Moderna in a research note on Friday, January 12th.
+Three equities research analysts have rated the stock with a sell rating, nine have given a hold rating and five have issued a buy rating to the stock.
+According to MarketBeat.com, the company currently has an average rating of Hold and a consensus target price of $124.49.

 Get Our Latest Research Report on MRNA

-Moderna (NASDAQ:MRNA – Get Free Report) last issued its quarterly earnings results on Thursday, February 22nd.
-The company reported $0.55 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.78) by $1.33.
-The company had revenue of $2.80 billion for the quarter, compared to the consensus estimate of $2.53 billion.
-Moderna had a negative return on equity of 2.14% and a negative net margin of 38.00%.
-Moderna’s revenue for the quarter was down 44.9% on a year-over-year basis.
-During the same quarter in the prior year, the business posted $3.61 earnings per share.
-On average, research analysts expect that Moderna will post -5.34 EPS for the current year.
+Moderna (NASDAQ:MRNA – Get Free Report) last released its quarterly earnings data on Thursday, February 22nd.
+The company reported $0.55 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.78) by $1.33.
+Moderna had a negative net margin of 68.84% and a negative return on equity of 10.23%.
+The firm had revenue of $2.80 billion for the quarter, compared to the consensus estimate of $2.53 billion.
+During the same period last year, the firm earned $3.61 earnings per share.
+The company’s quarterly revenue was down 44.9% on a year-over-year basis.
+On average, equities analysts forecast that Moderna will post -5.61 EPS for the current year.

 Moderna Company Profile